 Buzzing, and surprised as well!

-What have you enjoyed about your first three weeks?
+What have you enjoyed about your role so far?

 Learning I would say, it’s a new background and workplace for me that I never thought I would be in.
 I’m learning something I enjoy so it’s been amazing so far.
 I’ve been building laptops, creating users on laptops, learning how to use Bullhorn and Daxtra and how to clear some of the data through that.
 Just in general, self-learning skills within the industry.